This project is actively being developed.

 lfs_disk: "{{ lfs_disk_bootstrap.files[0].path }}"

-- name: ensure mountpoint exists for Linux from Scratch disk with proper permissions
+- name: ensure mountpoint exists for LFS disk

 ansible.builtin.file: